-With leading industry attorneys around the globe, and with our distinctive additional offering of business consulting advice through our consultancy, Dorsey Health Strategies, Dorsey is uniquely positioned to assist in all aspects of the legal, regulatory, and business issues that arise from the use of technology to deliver and improve health care and wellness.
+With leading industry attorneys around the globe, and with our distinctive additional offering of business consulting advice through Dorsey Health Strategies, Dorsey is uniquely positioned to assist in all aspects of the legal, regulatory, and business issues that arise from the use of technology to deliver and improve healthcare and wellness.
 Our Digital Health experts work closely with our Privacy, FDA, Intellectual Property, Benefits, Licensing, Corporate, Private Equity and Litigation attorneys to deliver practical solutions.

 For additional information click here.

-DORSEY HEALTH STRATEGIES PROVIDES BEST-IN-CLASS BUSINESS CONSULTING TO HEALTH INDUSTRY CLIENTS THAT SPANS THE LIFECYCLE OF YOUR BUSINESS.
+DORSEY HEALTH STRATEGIES PROVIDES BEST-IN-CLASS BUSINESS CONSULTING TO HEALTHCARE CLIENTS.

 Dorsey Health Strategies LLC, a consultancy founded by Dorsey & Whitney LLP, offers a comprehensive array of business advisory and regulatory services to clients in the health industry.
-Our consulting services range from strategic planning to operational assistance to optimizing business models, and these services may be obtained in conjunction with Dorsey’s legal services or independently.
+Our consulting services range from strategic planning to operational assistance to optimizing business models, and these services may be obtained independently, or in conjunction with Dorsey’s legal services.

-Clients turn to us when they need to understand and navigate the web of highly-technical and often counter-intuitive set of health care fraud and abuse rules.
-We help health care providers, manufacturers and insurers to:
+Clients turn to us when they need to understand and navigate the web of highly-technical, and often counter-intuitive, healthcare fraud and abuse rules.
+We help healthcare providers, manufacturers and insurers to:

 - Advise on structuring business transactions to ensure compliance with Stark, anti-kickback, Medicare and Medicaid reimbursement rules, and other healthcare fraud and abuse rules,